The gut-healing ingredient that can reduce inflammation – but most throw away

 Leafy greens on the top of radishes are usually thrown in the bin in favour of the vegetable’s zesty root.
 But a new study, published in the Agricultural and Food Chemistry journal, suggests the leaves contain more gut-boosting nutrients than the commonly used tuber.

-Consuming foods rich in fibre and other key nutrients ensures that the trillions of species of bacteria that naturally live in your intestines are well-nourished.
+Consuming foods rich in fibre and other key nutrients ensures that the trillions of bacteria that naturally live in your intestines are well-nourished.

 Researchers analysed the green tops of radishes, revealing they contained higher concentrations of polyphenols - compounds rich in anti-inflammatory properties - in comparison to those observed in radish roots.